lengfeld/subpatch/website/ref/command-line.md

     subpatch pop|push [-q | --quiet]

-Pop or push the top most applied patch of the current subproject.
+Pop the current applied or push the next patch of a subproject.
 The code changes are reverted (for `pop`) or applied (for `push`) to the working tree of the subproject. subpatch records the current state of applied or not applied patches in the metadata.